USCbiostats/annoq-site/docs/_docs/tutorials/api.md

 The procedure for retrieving SNP's and associated attributes is as follows:
 1. Identify the attributes of interest and optionally SNP's that should not be retrieved (i.e. filtered) if a given attribute is not set
 2. Identify the SNP's of interest.
-This can be through chromosome position or RSID or unique identifier constructed from the chromosome number, position, reference nucleotide and alternate nucleotide or gene or keyword.
+This can be through chromosome position or RSID or gene or predefined pathway steps.
 3. Identify the number of SNP's that fit the search criteria
 4. Retrieve the SNP's.
 Since a large number of SNP's can meet the search criteria, pagination is used to retrieve sets of SNP's.